thinkthroughmath/draggabilly/README.md

 draggie.enable()
 ```

-If you disabled dragging by adding the class `.is-disabled` to the element, removing the class will enable dragging again.
+If you disabled dragging by adding the class `.is-frozen` to the element, removing the class will enable dragging again.

 ## RequireJS